dragon-forge/Docs/docs/api/misc/hammerhelper.md

 ### Inspector suppression

 When using `@SimplyRegister` on a class which has at least one `@RegistryName` field, the `unused` inspection on class element will be suppressed, preventing the class and all `@RegistryName` fields from being marked as 'unused' (since they are registered into the game!)

+### Layered Icons

+- Classes annotated with `@SimplyRegister` will have squares around the class/interface class icon.
+- Classes implementing `IPacket` will have a plug drawn ontop of the class.